Antarctica Travel Information

 Health & Medical

-Always seek medical advice before travelling; please consult your GP or Doctor who will be able to advise you on required vaccinations and anti-malarial prophylaxis.
+Always seek medical advice before travelling; please consult your GP or Doctor who will be able to advise you on required vaccinations.

 In the UK we recommended visiting the ‘Fit for Travel’ website.